0z-cloud/vx/README.md

             one compute environment, - {{ ansible_environment }} == 'production'

-But wants to placement multiple virtual environments on the same Datacenter to same VMs environment
+But wants to host multiple virtual environments in the same Datacenter to the same VMs environment

-All linked environments, which we want to add as childs like virtual, looks and works by the symlinks way.
+All related environments that we want to add as childs such as virtual ones, look and work on symbolic links.

-Let's do like for example, two Childs of Primary - development and stage environments,
+Let's make, for example, two Childs of Primary - a development and a stage environment,

-- Create the new folders in API Cloud Inventory -
+- Create new folders in the API Cloud Inventory -

     ```
          ./0z-cloud/products/\!_{{ cloud_type }}/{{ ansible_product }}/developemnt/